Finnish corvette Kalevala: Kalevala in San Francisco in 1861 - during the U.S. Civil War

 During the California Gold Rush and in its aftermath, a substantial Finnish population had settled in San Francisco.
 In addition to Etholén, Furuhjelm and Niebaum, a number of Finns had become household names in the social circles of San Francisco by the time when the Finnish corvette Kalevala anchored in San Francisco on November 14, 1861.
 Accordingly, Kalevala's visit in the city received a very warm welcome and created much attention.
 Kalevala stayed in San Francisco over the Christmas holidays.
-On Christmas Day, the City of San Francisco presented the officers of Kalevala a Flag of the United States of America as a present.
+On Christmas Day, the City of San Francisco presented the officers of Kalevala a Flag of the United States as a present.
 The day after Boxing Day, a festive dinner party was arranged in honor of the officers of Kalevala at the concert hall of the newly opened Platt's Hall, located at the northeastern corner of Bush and Montgomery Streets.
 The website of the California State Military Museum provides the following quote, which describes the event: